 Aerocade release: Elegy II

 WEBSITES: Nick Norton

 POST-HASTE REED DUO

-Milky Way or Galaxy are traditional Korean translations of the first name of flutist Meerenai Shim.
+Milky Way or Galaxy are traditional Korean translations of the first name of flutist Meerenai Shim [she/her].
 Pronounced “me-ren-ay,” the unusual name befits this unique and forward thinking musician.

 Meerenai is a founding member of the innovative flute and percussion duo, A/B Duo.
 In 2016, she joined the award-winning contemporary flute ensemble, Areon Flutes.
 She is also one half of the newly formed contrabass flute and contraforte duo, Keyed Kontraptions.
 She has performed all over the United States as a soloist and chamber musician.
 Recent performances include those at the Soundwave Biennial in San Francisco, the Bang on a Can Summer Festival, the Goat Farm Arts Center in Atlanta, and KNOB Fest in Wichita.
 She also served a two-year term as a curator at the Center for New Music in San Francisco.